Cambodia profile - Timeline

 2012 March - A second judge quits the tribunal.
 Swiss Judge Laurent Kasper-Ansermet says going because his Cambodian counterpart, You Bunleng, had thwarted attempts to investigate some former members of the Khmer Rouge regime.

-2012 April - Outspoken environmental activist killed in confrontation with police.
-Chut Wutty was shot while travelling in a threatened forest region in the south-west.
+2012 April - Outspoken environmental activist Chut Wutty is shot dead in a confrontation with police while travelling in a threatened forest region in the south-west.

 2012 May - Government suspends the granting of land for development by private companies in a bid to curb evictions and illegal logging.